osenco/laravel-role-permission-policies/FILAMENT.md

 ### Configurations

-In the **filament-spatie-roles-permissions.php** config file, you can customize the permission generation
+In the **filament-roles-permissions-policies.php** config file, you can customize the permission generation

 ## Security